Liu Kun (Jin dynasty): Poetry

-Anecdote
+Anecdotes

 "Rising at Cockcrow to Practice the Sword"

-During his time as Registrar in Sichuan in the 290s, Liu Kun befriended a colleague named Zu Ti, who would later become one of Western Jin's most famous general.
+During his time as Registrar in Si province in the 290s, Liu Kun befriended a colleague named Zu Ti, who would later become one of Western Jin's most famous general.
 When they were sleeping in the same bed one night, they heard a rooster's crow at midnight.
 As this was a bad omen, Zu Ti kicked Liu Kun awake, telling him "This is no evil sound!"
 The two men got up and performed a sword dance.
-This event inspired the Chinese phrase "rising at cockcrow to practice the sword (聞雞起舞)".
+This event inspired the Chinese chengyu "rising at cockcrow to practice the sword (聞雞起舞; "wén jī qǐ wǔ")".

 Lifting a siege by playing a flute

-Another anecdote tells of how Liu Kun drove back a Xiongnu army by playing the nomad flute.
-His headquarters in Jinyang was constantly besieged by the Xiongnu.
+Another anecdote tells of how Liu Kun drove back an army of hu people by playing the nomad flute.
+His headquarters in Jinyang was constantly besieged by the hu.
 In one of these sieges, Liu Kun took advantage of the moonlight to climb a tall building, where he began to whistle cleanly.
 This caught the attention of the invaders, who went heart-sore and made long sighs because of Liu Kun's whistling.
 Liu Kun then began playing the nomad flute with his men.
 The songs that Liu Kun played reminded the barbarians of their homelands and how much they miss it.
 Towards dawn, Liu Kun played the flute again, this time convincing the invaders to leave and abandon the siege.